 "There's no place like home," says Dorothy in The Wizard of Oz.

 But what happens when home isn't home?
 What happens when the heart and the soul are (luckily for them) stranded where the body cannot stay?

 Okay, let me say that this is not a lament about how awful my life is.
 I have a good job, a home I like, a great wife, and happy, healthy kids whom I enjoy increasingly as their personalities develop.
 This is about realizing where you belong while trying to accept that you are far from there.
 It is about seeing the need to make a major change and seeking the courage to make it.
 It is about sharing thoughts that many others in the hiking, climbing, and mountaineering communities must experience as well.

 So maybe this is really about trying to find comfort in knowing I am not alone in feeling this way.

 I don't know.
 What I do know is that I almost feel lost as I think and dream about Yellowstone country much of the day every day.
-I have it bad.
-It is maddening.
-I think of it more than I do anything else, and I keep looking at guidebooks and maps I have already read and studied over and over again.
-It is nigh time to do something about it.
+I have it bad, and it is maddening.
+More than I do anything else, I think of it, and I keep looking at guidebooks and maps I have already read and studied over and over again.
+Maybe it is nigh time to do something about it.
 If I can't be there, I must at least be closer.
 With a little luck and good planning, it will happen.
-Will I have the courage to break away from what I know, to break away from the stability and security that comfort us but also build resistance to change?
+Will I have the courage to break away from what I know, to break away from the stability and security that comfort me but also build resistance to change?
 Edmond Dantes, the Count of Monte Cristo, says it well-- "Wait and hope."
 The waiting has gone on so long.
 I hope I will go through.